 That's not the case.
 I am living a much better experience of life having had therapy with three therapists now, on and off for the last five or six years.
 I'm a different person.
 That person isn't cured and that's important to me because if I'm cured, 1.
 That's not possible, and 2.
 That means I was broken before and I respect the person that I was too much to say like, "Oh I was just a broken piece of crap."

-R. Eric Thomas' memoir, Here For It, is available on February 18th.
+R. Eric Thomas' memoir, Here For It, is out now.